Video prospecting cuts through the noise of cold calls and text-heavy emails. It helps you connect with buyers, hold their attention, and close deals.

 Decide when you’ll send the video to better tailor its message.
 For example, will you send the video early in the sales cycle to introduce yourself, or will you create a personalized demo video?

 Your research should inform the angle your video takes.
-Avoid sending boring, cookie-cutter prospecting videos.
+Send creative, personalized prospecting videos.

 DocuSign’s Alexander agrees.
 “Make it quirky.
 People are getting the same polite, professional business emails and even videos all day long.
-And don't forget to be yourself.
+Remember to be yourself.
 That is what I’ve learned goes further than sticking to the so-called ‘tried and true’ rules for any game.”

-Ideally, short video emails are winners as they help you retain viewers’ attention.
+Keep videos short to hold viewers' attention.
 Fraser recommends keeping them to 90 seconds or under.
 In fact, over 60% of viewers will continue to watch your sales video until the end if it’s less than 60 seconds.

 A video script outlines what you’ll say in the video and the order in which you’ll say it.